AlexJWayne/ts-gl-shader/readme.md

 ## Example

-First create a file your shader.
+First create a file for your shader.

 ```typescript
 // my-shader.ts